DataDog/chaos-controller/docs/network.md

 Please note that to create a `prio` qdisc on a virtual interface (such as a docker interface), this interface must have a set queue length (`qlen`), otherwise the traffic will be dropped.
 Container interfaces don't have any `qlen` set by default.
 The injector sets up the interface queue length if it's not already the case and clears it right after the disruption has been injected.

-## Kernel modules

-The injector needs some kernel modules to be enabled to be able to run:

-* `sch_netem` for the tc network emulator module
-* `sch_prio` for the tc prio qdisc creation

 ## More information